yujiosaka/headless-chrome-crawler/README.md

 ### class: RedisCache

-Passing a RedisCache object to [HCCrawler.connect([options])](#hccrawlerconnectoptions)'s options allows you to persist requested urls in Redis and prevents from requesting same urls in a distributed servers' environment.
+Passing a RedisCache object to [HCCrawler.connect([options])](#hccrawlerconnectoptions)'s cache options allows you to persist requested urls in Redis and prevents from requesting same urls in a distributed servers' environment.
 It also works well with its `ensureClearCache` option to be false.

 Its constructing options are passed to [NodeRedis's redis.createClient([options])](https://github.com/NodeRedis/node_redis#rediscreateclient)'s options.